blockprotocol/blockprotocol/rfcs/text/0532-type-system-dsl.md

 The inputs to a resource are implicitly defined, and are the resources that have been used in the current resource.
 The output of a resource is its identifier.

 You can only reference types for which you have explicitly defined an id.
-Explicit identifier for resources need to unique across their type and namespace.
+Explicit identifiers for resources need to be unique across their type and namespace.

 There are four types of resources: